by Michael Kerr, Instructional Leadership Consultant, Special Education, Kawartha Pine Ridge District School Board

 Mobile devices by nature of their design are for personal use.
 We store personal information on them, we carry them with us, we use them dozens of times a day.
 Some of these devices even recognize our faces, fingerprints and our voices.
 Mobile technology is bridging the gap between the inherent shortcomings of our brain and the tasks we ask of it every day.
 Long and short term memory is being supplemented, and in some cases replaced, with powerful tools available on our mobile technology.
 Now that is getting personal!
 For people with learning disabilities (LDs) and possible memory deficits, personalization is key.
 It allows the user to organize and personalize the tools they need as well as the environment that they operate in.

-Here are some types of Assistive Technology which are available on standard mobile devices:
+Here are some types of Assistive Technology which are available standard on mobile devices:

 Intelligent Personal Assistant or Knowledge Navigator